ChrisZhu2050/chriszhu2050.github.io/index.md

       > P(happening)=0.01
       $L=−log(0.01)\approx 4.605$

-      About loss reduction, normally use Mean, here'san example:
+      About loss reduction, normally use Mean, here's an example:
       > If Batch size=4,Token=5, then
       $$
         L_{\mathrm{batch 1}}